Friends of Art History enjoy a private tour

 This function was an especially important occasion for the Department because it celebrated the receipt of a $678,449 grant from the Andrew W. Mellon Foundation.
 The award will be used to underwrite fellowships in the new curatorial track doctoral program.
 The event also cemented a relationship between the Philadelphia Museum of Art and the Department.
 Dr. Taylor, an early proponent of the Department of Art History's innovative curatorial initiative, was instrumental in formalizing an agreement between the Department and the PMA to train Art History doctoral interns.

 After the tour, the evening continued with a lively dinner at the Water Works restaurant, overlooking the Schuylkill River.
-Guests lingered with Dr. Taylor; Dr. George Watson, Dean of Arts and Sciences; Dr. Matt Kinservik, Interim Dean; and Dr. Nina Athanassoglou-Kallmyer, Professor and Chair of Art History, to ask questions, discuss the arts, and hear about the contributions of the Department of Art History to the intellectual, social, and cultural life of the University of Delaware.
+Guests lingered with Dr. Taylor, and with Dr. George Watson, Dean of the College of Arts and Sciences, Dr. Matt Kinservik, Interim Associate Dean for the Humanities, and Dr. Nina Athanassoglou-Kallmyer, Professor and Chair of Art History, to ask questions, discuss the arts, and hear about the contributions of the Department of Art History to the intellectual, social, and cultural life of the University of Delaware.